An optical flow approach to tracking ship track behavior using GOES-R satellite imagery

-We determined the starting and ending frames of a diurnal transition using calculated solar zenith angles at the right and left perimeter of our tracking box, respectively.
-These angles were calculated using the National Renewable Energy Laboratory’s Solar Position Algorithm \citep{nrel2008}, which calculates the sun's apparent altitude with a precision of about 0.0003 degrees given the date, time, and location.
-For a given frame, the minimum and maximum angles are used for both the right and left edges of the tracking box to determine the start and stop of a diurnal transition.
+We determine the starting and ending frames of a sunrise or sunset transition period via comparisons of solar zenith angle calculated along the right and left edges of the tracking box in each frame.
+These angles were calculated using the National Renewable Energy Laboratory’s Solar Position Algorithm \cite{nrel2008}, which calculates the sun's apparent altitude with a precision of about 0.0003 degrees given the date, time, and location.
+For a given frame, the minimum and maximum angles are used for both the right and left edges of the tracking box to determine the beginning and end of a diurnal transition.
 Thresholds for the start and end of each transition were chosen empirically and conservatively to ensure the transition periods are estimated accurately.
-Using the solar zenith angle, we found diurnal transitions to be quite predictable.
-More details for these computations and our threshold choices can be found in the supplementary section \ref{sec:supp_sza}.